Jacksoor/serviette/docs/scripting/context.rst

    The name of the chat service or otherwise entity that requested execution of the script (the *bridge*).

+.. py:data:: commandName

+   The name of the command used to run the script.

 .. py:data:: userId

    The ID of the user who requested the command to be executed.